 “In a 2 day study, she was given a mixture of intravenous THC + CBD and on the other day a female patient was given pure THC.
 With this mix she was , coherent, happy and euphoric.
 She was paranoid, couldn’t form thoughts, and was extremely uncomfortable with how she was feeling – in contrast with the pure THC” – The Beckley Foundation

 Medical Marijuana Doctor Notes: Today THC is not recommended for most patients alone.
 Rather CBD:THC in a 1:1 ratio for THC tolerant patients appears to provide far superior medical effects to most patients while psychoactivity responses tend to be overwhelmingly better at reducing stress, enhancing the feeling of well being with minimal feelings of psychosis.
-Non psychoactive medications containing CBD and little or no THC are becoming more popular in the treatment of elderly, children, epileptics and hard-to-treat individuals.
+Non-psychoactive medications containing CBD and little or no THC are becoming more popular in the treatment of the elderly, children, epileptics and hard-to-treat individuals.

 Some examples are: flame, joints, inhaler, vapes, dabb, pipes.

 Traditionally dried marijuana buds or leaves are smoked.
 Oily concentrated marijuana Hash and kief are also used throughout this days.
 Inhaled medicine are generally absorbed very quickly, and act locally and systemically in a few minutes.
-Correct method using inhalation tools is necessary to control the dose.
+A correct method using inhalation tools is necessary to control the dose.
 Some medications can cause irritation in the mouth and have an unpleasant taste.

 Inhalation method delivers the medicine to the nervous system and brain with little dilution by the circulatory system.
-Inhalation of psychoactive substance may cause addiction in certain individuals, even so, cannabis ranks lowest in addictive properties.
+Inhalation of the psychoactive substance may cause addiction in certain individuals, even so, cannabis ranks lowest in addictive properties.
 Much lower than alcohol, heroin, cocaine, caffeine or even nicotine.